piyushatri7/P2P-file-sharing-system/README.md

 # Peer-to-Peer file sharing system
-- This is a group based file sharing system where users can share, download files from the group they belong to

-### Introduction
 P2P is a file sharing technology, allowing the users to access mainly the multimedia files like videos, music, e-books, games etc. The individual users in this network are referred to as peers.
 The peers request for the files from other peers by establishing TCP or UDP connections.
+This is a group based file sharing system where users can share, download files from the group they belong to

 ### Architecture
 - Tracker: The tracker is a special server that keeps track of the connected peers.
 Maintains information of clients with their files(shared by client) to assist the clients for the communication between peers.